 2016 Elections Parliament of Georgia

-The elections for the 9th Convocation of the Parliament of Georgia took place on 8 and 30 October 2016, and were convincingly won by ruling Georgian which secured a constitutional majority.
+The elections for the 9th Convocation of the Parliament of Georgia took place on 8 and 30 October 2016, and were convincingly won by ruling Georgian Dream which secured a constitutional majority.
 The party received 48.7% of the proportional vote, winning 115 out of 150 seats after sweeping 71 of the 73 single-mandate constituencies.
 Only three parties managed to pass the 5% threshold.
 The turnout in the first round was 55.9%, a 4% decline compared to 2012.
 The elections were not held in occupied Abkhazia and South Ossetia / Tskhinvali Region, in lack of Georgian control over the regions.

 Electoral system